shakfu/cyfaust/README.md

 - Includes several github workflows to automate the testing and building of cyfaust wheels for a number of supported platforms

-## Status
+## Project Status

+The project is still early stage and a work-in-progress, with key remaining parts not yet implemented (see the project's [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md) file.

+Nonetheless,

-- Supports most of the faust interpreter (in Faust version `2.69.3`), and also the box and signals apis (see [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md)) and integrates the rtaudio cross-platform audio driver.
+- A good chunk of the faust interpreter (in Faust version `2.69.3`), and also the box and signal apis have been wrapped with tntegration of the rtaudio cross-platform audio driver.

-- Works on macOS, and Linux {x86_64, arm64} and Windows.
+- Works on macOS, Linux and Windows.

-- Provides two build variants: one dynamically-linked to `libfaust.[so|dylib]` and the other statically-linked to `libfaust.a`
+- Provides two build variants: one dynamically-linked to `libfaust.(so|dylib)` and the other statically-linked to `libfaust.(a|lib)`

 Current priorities are to work through remaining items in the `TODO` list.

 ## Setup and Requirements

-cyfaust has a build management script, `scripts/manage.py`, which simplifies cross-platform project setup and also build automation in the case of github workflows.
+cyfaust has a build management script, `scripts/manage.py`, which simplifies cross-platform project setup and builds and also build automation in the case of github workflows.

 ```bash
 usage: manage.py [-h] [-v]  ...